froggercat-work/Quoridor/README.md

         * Yes.
     * All console logging disabled?
         * Yes, no console logging was observed when re-running below tests.
+    * Can the user affect the behavior of the app using the dev console?
+        * Probably, but it's non-trival to access the Vue objects outside the context of the component, so this is prretty safe.
+    * Can the user cheat the game by clicking in an unexpected area?
+        * A bug was found on reset, where the child components might be gathered into the grid's cache out of order, which broke the move legality calculations.
+The cache is now sorted by name to avoid this.
+        * Other than the above, no, to the dev's knowledge.
+All actions are driven by a user click on specific elements; as an example, there's no class monitoring, so unless the user interacts with the correct elements, the average user won't be able to do anything with the app.
 * Performance tests
     * Any delay when interacting with the user interface?
         * No.